 As part of the remedial direction, PSN will have to formally report the audit’s findings to the ACMA.
 They will be required to make recommendations about “future improvements”.
 Should they fail to carry out the requirements, the broadcaster faces fines for its failures.

-Another course of action for PSN and SNE+ is to appeal to the Administrative Appeals Tribunal for a review of the watchdog’s decision.
+Another course of action for PSN and SEN+ is to appeal to the Administrative Appeals Tribunal for a review of the watchdog’s decision.
 This was made public after the regulator’s investigation of the online content service provider’s compliance with its Broadcasting Services 2018.
-This is also known as Online Rules, since SNE+ is based on the web.
+This is also known as Online Rules, since SEN+ is based on the web.